kbanner14/MApp-Rpackage/README.md

 # `{MApp}`

 Navigate to the MApp directory in this repository to view the `{MApp}` package.
 This package provides plotting functions to help researchers dissect and understand common inferences drawn from model averaging partial regression coefficients.
-There are five major plotting